pingcap/docs/br/br-snapshot-manual.md

 ## Restore a database or a table

 You can use `br` to restore partial data of a specified database or table from backup data.
-This feature allows you to filter out data that you do not need during the restoration.
+This feature allows you to filter out data that you do not need during the restore.

 ### Restore a database